intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 <!--  MUST ADD MODES BEFORE NEXT YEAR IN ORDER TO PREPARE MODE MIXTURE -->

 In this course, we will be studying many styles of music, but all of these will have roots in the harmonic and melodic practices of the common practice period.
-The common practice period is generally considered to include Western art music from the Renaissance through the late Romantic eras, but any music that that grew out of this tradition -- including almost all popular music today -- can be analyzed using the tools we will study for common practice harmony.
+The common practice period is generally considered to include Western art music from the Renaissance through the Romantic eras, but any music that that grew out of this tradition--including almost all popular music today--can be analyzed using the tools we will study for common practice harmony.

+## **Scales**
 Whereas intervals are the basic building blocks of all music, *scales* represent the next step up the complexity ladder.
-Whenever you stack any number of pitches from top to bottom, you create a scale.
-A scale is a collection of pitches with a defined intervallic pattern -- in short, a series of intervals -- and can encompass any tuning system or style of composition.
+Whenever you group any number of pitches from top to bottom, you create a scale.
+A scale is a collection of pitches with a defined intervallic pattern when organized in a ascending or descending form--in short, a series of intervals--and can encompass any tuning system or style of composition.

 We will explore some extended scales later in this course, but certain scales are at the core of all common practice harmony, and as a music student, you are likely already familiar with these: *major, minor, pentatonic, and chromatic*.

-## Goals for this topic:
+### Goals for this topic:

 Using the examples below, create definitions and/or simple explanations for:
 - the intervallic pattern of the *major* scale and all forms of *minor* scales